Hullow/Minishell/Documentation/Shell-functioning.md

 => Field splitting shall not be performed on the results of the expansion.

+General note on Word Splitting ([AOSA Book - Bash](https://aosabook.org/en/v1/bash.html)):
+> 3.5.3.
+Word Splitting
+The results of the word expansions are split using the characters in the value of the shell variable `IFS` as delimiters.
+This is how the shell transforms a single word into more than one.
+Each time one of the characters in `$IFS` appears in the result, bash splits the word into two.
+Single and double quotes both inhibit word splitting.

 ##### 2.2.2.6.
 New operator token
 IF
 - current character is unquoted